marcottelab/peptide_elutions/README.md

 ### Visual categorizing

 Visualize proteins through a Shiny app.
 The example below demonstrates how to view peptide elution profile for PUR2 from HEK293T cell fractionation.
+Run elution_viewer_simplified.Rmd in Rstudio.

 Input file
 1. The same input file as the first step in scoring.